AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/setup.md

 1. Unzip the download and copy the Quickstart jar (`aem-sdk-quickstart-XXX.jar`) to a dedicated folder, i.e `~/aem-sdk/author`.
 1. Re-name the jar file to `aem-author-p4502.jar`.

+    The `author` name specifies that the Quickstart jar will start in Author mode.
+The `p4502` specifies that the Quickstart server will run on port 4502.

 1. Open a new terminal window and navigate to the folder that contains the jar file.
 Run the following command to install and start the AEM instance:

     ```shell